colinhacks/zod/README.md

 z.string().datetime(); // defaults to UTC, see below for options
 ```

-> Check out [validator.js](https://github.com/validatorjs/validator.js) for a bunch of other useful string validation functions that can be used in conjunction with [Refinements](#refine).
+> Check out [validator.js](https://github.com/validatorjs/validator.js) for a bunch of other useful string-validation functions that can be used in conjunction with [Refinements](#refine).

 You can customize some common error messages when creating a string schema.